tomskip123/EpicServer/README.md

 // 5.
 WithEnvironment(config.Server.Environment)

-// Then your custom middleware is applied: server := EpicServer.NewServer(&EpicServer.NewServerParam{
+// Then your custom middleware is applied: server := EpicServer.NewServer([]EpicServer.Option{
-    AppLayer: []EpicServer.AppLayer{
+    EpicServer.SetSecretKey([]byte("your-secret-key")),
+})

+server.UpdateAppLayer([]EpicServer.AppLayer{
     // DO NOT add middleware that's already included by default
     // EpicServer.WithCompression(),    // WRONG: Already included by default

-        // DO add custom middleware you need EpicServer.WithCors(origins),    // This will be 6th in execution order MyCustomMiddleware(),            // This will be 7th in execution order },
+    // DO add custom middleware you need EpicServer.WithCors(origins),    // This will be 6th in execution order MyCustomMiddleware(),            // This will be 7th in execution order })
-})
 ```